monk78/Stock-Replenishment-System/README.md

 Lowe's India Hackathon Project

 #
-It is an operation that consists in ordering more stocks in order to fulfill the customer demand.We have to provide a smart solution to it.
+In supply chain industry, the stock replenishment is an operation that consists in ordering more stocks in order to fulfill the customer demand.
+We have to provide a smart solution to it.

 ## Solution: